 The Contracts (Rights of Third Parties) Act 1999 shall not apply to any Agreement and no person who is not a party to any Agreement shall be entitled to enforce any of the provisions of any Agreement pursuant to that Act.

-These Terms and any Agreement are governed by, and are to be construed in accordance with, English law and the Parties submit to the exclusive jurisdiction of the courts of England and Wales.
+These Terms are governed by, and are to be construed in accordance with English law and the Parties submit to the exclusive jurisdiction of the courts of England and Wales.